freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 When installing Unity, use the latest **2021.2** version.
 You can leave all the other options unchecked.

+> [!NOTE]
+> Since 2021.2 is not an LTS version, Unity will not show other options than 2020.3 if you don't have anything installed yet.
+If that's the case, click on *Skip Installation* in the first dialog, which will take you to a screen with more options.

 Once Unity is downloaded and installed, you're ready to create a new VPE project.
 Click on *New Project*, be sure to have selected the 2021.2 version at the top, and you'll see the following choices:

 ![New Unity Project](unity-create-new-project.png)